Pacific Northwest Bowhunting for Whitetails | Jon Gabrio

 Overall, find which one works best for you and use it.
 They both work and I’ve had success in each.
 2019 proved to be another year where I took a big buck out of a blind.

 I won’t spend a ton of time on these as most of you probably have some knowledge about them.
-Using trail cam’s is a vital role in success for whitetail hunting.
+Using trail cams plays a vital role in the success of whitetail hunting.
 I can find out when the bucks are coming by or does and what bucks are there.
 If I have a spot with a lot of doe traffic before the rut, I’ll typically focus on that spot more because I know the bucks will show up.
 Or if I have a spot with a big dominant buck, I might sit that spot until he shows again if he’s active there.

 When in the Pacific Northwest bowhunting for whitetails, I like to check my cameras every day so I can see if I have a new buck that shows up or one that is there often.
 While this might not be totally feasible in all locations as sometimes, I have stands spread out in different mountain ranges.
 However, if I’m hunting the same general area I’ll hike in after dark and check the cams, so I know where to go the next day.